xhad/gatewayd/README.md

 ## Dependencies

 1. Node.js
+  - The express web module is used to serve HTTP/JSON endpoints
+  - A Basic Auth strategy is used for authentication of users, admin.

 2. Postgres
   - The easiest way to get started with Postgres is by launching a [free database hosted by Heroku](https://postgres.heroku.com/databases)
   - For local development on Mac the simplest installation is via the [Postgres App](http://postgresapp.com/) by Heroku.

 3. [Ripple REST API](https://github.com/ripple/ripple-rest.git)

-The Ripple REST API provides a simplified HTTP/JSON interface to all the Ripple protocol network operations, such as payments and other transactions.
+- The Ripple REST API provides a simplified HTTP/JSON interface to all the Ripple protocol network operations, such as payments and other transactions.

 ## Installation